 Clinical Nurse Specialists (CNSs): Professional License Defense

 If you’re a Clinical Nurse Specialist who has concerns about your nursing license, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 Your nursing license is the most valuable asset you have!
 You spent years earning it, and whether you are at the beginning, middle, or end of your nursing career, you need to do everything you can to defend your license.